Tuesday, January 28, 2025

 Thomas Gray said, “The boast of heraldry, the pomp of power, and all that beauty and all that wealth e’er gave await alike the inevitable hour.
 The paths of glory lead but to the grave.”

 Graves await people.
-That’s how it is for all of humanity, but for the Christian, we kind of look forward to death cuz we'll see Jesus' face.
+That’s how it is for all of humanity, but for the Christian, we sort of kind of look forward to our bodies sleeping (physical death) only cuz we'll see Jesus' face!

-Resurrection and the transformation of believers -- that's rooted in key biblical texts.
+Physical Resurrection and the transformation of believer's bodies -- that's rooted in key biblical texts.
 Let's unpack and expound upon some of the critical elements:

 The Imminent Transformation:

-The repeated phrase, "We will be changed," underscores the certainty and immediacy of this event.
-It's not a distant possibility but an imminent reality that could occur at any moment without prior signs or warnings.
+The repeated phrase, "We will be changed," underscores the certainty and immediacy of this snatching up

-This transformation is described as instantaneous, happening "in a moment, in the twinkling of an eye" (1 Corinthians 15:52).
-The use of terms like "nanoseconds" and "the time it takes light to pass through the eye" emphasizes the rapid, miraculous nature of this divine act.
+This transformation is described as instantaneous, happening "in a moment, in the twinkling of an eye" (1 Cor.
+15:52).
+"One sixth of a nanosecond.
+That's the time it takes for light to hit the eye and pass through the eye to the retina.
+This emphasizes the swift-rapidity, the miraculous nature of this divine rescue act.

 Necessity of Change:

-The passage highlights the necessity of transformation because the current, mortal, and corruptible human body is unfit for the imperishable and immortal realm of heaven.
+The passage highlights the necessity of physical transformation because this current, mortal, and corruptible human body (you and I live in) is unfit for the imperishable and immortal realm of heaven.

-This change is likened to putting on new garments, as seen in the word "clothed."
-This metaphor is profound: just as we discard old, worn-out clothes for new ones, so too will believers shed their mortal bodies for glorified, eternal ones.
+With this change, we will put on new garments, as seen in the word "clothed."
+You and I desire to dawn white.
+We've discarded the old life for new life in Christ here.
+This metaphor is so profound: just as we discard old, worn-out clothes for new ones, so too will believers shed their mortal bodies for glorified bodies, eternal ones.
+No more aches or pains!

 Scriptural Foundations:

-1 Corinthians 15: This chapter emphasizes the resurrection of the body and the victory over death, a central hope for believers
+Reread 1 Corinthians 15: The Apostle Paul here emphasizes the resurrection of the body and the victory over death, sin, Satan, the world system with its tempations, the old fleshly nature -- a central hope for us believers

-See 2 Corinthians 5: Paul describes our earthly bodies as "tents," temporary and fragile, which will be replaced by eternal "buildings" from God.
+And see 2 Corinthians 5: Paul describes our earthly bodies as mere "tents," temporary housing that's very fragile, which will be replaced by eternal "dwellings or buildings" from God.

-John 14: Jesus reassures His disciples of a prepared place and His return to bring them to Himself.
-This introduces the promise of the rapture, distinct from judgment.
+See John 14 too: Jesus reassures His disciples of a prepared place (rooms in the Father's house) and His return to bring them to Himself.
+This speaks of His promise of the rapture for the righteous, which is distinct from the judgment at the time of His Second Coming.

-See 1 Thessalonians 4: This passage details the order and nature of the rapture, emphasizing the reunion of the living and the dead in Christ.
+Muse on 1 Thessalonians 4: This passage details the order and detailed nature of the rapture, emphasizing the reunion of the living and the dead in Christ (who came out of their graves before we still living went up.
+I hope it's not later than my life here).

 The Rapture as a "Signless Event":

-The concept of imminency is central to the rapture.
-No prophetic event must precede it, making it a constant anticipation for believers.
+The concept of imminency is central to the rapture, like a thief in the night.
+No end-times prophecy of Scripture must precede this catching away, making this event a constant anticipation for believers.
+It'll be

 Resurrection and Victory:

-The resurrection reverses the effects of death, restoring life and eliminating its impact entirely.
+Christ's resurrection has literally reversed all the negative effects of death for us, restoring life and eliminating its impact entirely.

 Practical Implications:

-This promise offers profound comfort and encouragement, especially in the face of suffering, mortality, and loss.
+This promise offers profound comfort and encouragement in every age, especially in the face of trails, testings, suffering, mortality, and sometimes personal loss.
+So we share this Message!

 "For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.
 O death, where is thy sting?
 O grave, where is thy victory?"
 1 Corinthians 15:53-55

-The transformation of believers at the Rapture of the Church is not merely some ho-hum event of theological curiosity but it's connected to the cornerstone of our Christian hope.
+The transformation of believers at the Rapture of the Church (that ends the Church-age.
+BTW There are some different views of the timing).
+I personally am pre-trib.
+Yes, it will happen before the tribulation years.. is not merely some ho-hum event of theological curiosity -- it is connected to the cornerstone of our Historic Christian hope.

-It affirms the faithfulness of God to His promises, the victory of Christ over death, and the eternal destiny awaiting His people.
-This imminent, miraculous event reminds us to live with expectancy, striving for holiness and trust in God's perfect plan.
+This affirms the faithfulness of God to all His promises, the victory of Christ over death, and the eternal destiny awaiting the Church, His righteous (not self-righteous) people.
+Let's be expressively thankful!
+Very grateful!
+Let's live all-in, with expectancy, striving (not in the flesh, but by His power within) to glorify the Lord.
+Yes, in holiness and full trust in God with His perfect plan.

-Christ's physical resurrection and the future bodily resurrection of all believers will be exciting.
+Look around, you and I be in the end-times.
+Christ's physical resurrection and the future bodily resurrection of all believers will be wildly exciting!

 The Physical Resurrection: Essential to Christianity